Permanence properties of $F$-injectivity: Introduction

-\begin{customthm}{\ref{thm:dohertyanalogue}} Let $Y \subseteq \PP^n_k$ be a smooth projective variety of dimension $r \le 5$ over an algebraically closed field $k$ of characteristic $p > 3$, such that $Y$ is embedded via the $d$-uple embedding with $d \ge 3r$.
+\begin{customthm}{\ref{thm:dohertyanalogue}} Let $Y \subseteq \PP^n_k$ be a smooth projective variety of dimension $r \le 5$ over an algebraically closed field $k$ of characteristic $p > r$, such that $Y$ is embedded via the $d$-uple embedding with $d \ge 3r$.
 If $\pi\colon Y \to \PP^{r+1}_k$ is a generic projection and $X = \pi(Y)$, then $X$ is $F$-pure, and hence $F$-injective. \end{customthm}

 The assumption on characteristic is needed to rule out some exceptional cases in the classification in \cite[(13.2)]{Rob75}, and the $d$-uple embedding is used to ensure that $Y$ is appropriately embedded in the sense of \cite[\S9]{Rob75}.
 Theorem \ref{thm:dohertyanalogue} is the positive characteristic analogue of a theorem of Doherty \cite[Main Thm.]{Doh08}, who proved that over the complex numbers, the generic projections $X$ have semi-log canonical singularities.

-We note that by \cite[Thm.\ 7.3]{SZ13}, the $F$-purity of $X$ implies that $X$ is weakly normal.
-An example of Doherty shows that generic projections of smooth projective varieties of large dimension are not necessarily $F$-pure (see Example \ref{ex:dohertyhighdim}).
-Nevertheless, we show that generic projections of normal projective varieties are always weakly normal (see Theorem \ref{thm:genprojwn}), answering the question of Bombieri and Andreotti--Holm.
-This result generalizes part of a result of Zaare--Nahandi \cite[Thm.\ 3.3]{ZN07}.
+An example of Doherty also shows that generic projections of smooth projective varieties of large dimension are not necessarily $F$-pure (see Example \ref{ex:dohertyhighdim}).